 Structured Output

-- Replace forms with natural language input via text or audio
+- Structured output can replace forms with natural language input via text or audio.

-- Enable users to navigate, query, build, and customize the entire application user interface using natural language
+- Allow the user to customize the entire application user interface.

 Demo